 Cooling for the motor and speed controller is from a battery powered pump run through a 30 Amp speed controller to give variable speed, water is draw from the bottom of the hull and passes through the speed controller, motor and exits the hull on the upper port side towards the stern.

-Plans are available to download from Clydebank Model Boat Club Plans Page or from Here
+Basic Plans are available to download from Clydebank Model Boat Club Plans Page or a premium plans set from Here

-A video of the Clyde Puffer that I made from the above RC Boat Plans is available Here (30Mb)
+A video of the Clyde Puffer that I made from the above RC Boat Plans is available below

 The is a scratch build project that I have not finished, hull is complete and superstructure is in place - just needs detailing.